 TGH will ask the Program Supervisor to step in if TGH has issues with communication, logistics, or compliance with any instructors, assistants, or volunteers from your site.

-The TGH Program Supervisor will be asked to attend a 1-hour orientation to learn about the TGH program, its role, and the responsibilities and logistics that TGH requires of the site, instructors, assistants, and volunteers.
+The TGH Program Supervisor will be asked to attend an orientation to learn about the TGH program, its role, and the responsibilities and logistics that TGH requires of the site, instructors, assistants, and volunteers.

-5. Identify employees who will apply to be the TGH Instructors at your site.
+5. Identify people who will apply to be the TGH Instructors at your site.

-If you’ve received a partnership confirmation from Tech Goes Home, please identify at least one staff member from your organization who can run the 15-hour Tech Goes Home course.
-We recommend two instructors per TGH course.
+Please identify at least one employee from your organization to implement the TGH course.
 These instructors need not be computer experts but should be comfortable using the internet, particularly tools such as email, Google search, Google Apps, and other basics.
-TGH Instructors help learners sign up for low-cost Internet and handle administrative duties related to the course, including tracking attendance and collecting learner forms.
 Most importantly, they should be welcoming, patient, and passionate about helping people learn life-changing skills!

 Once your site partnership is official, you will receive instructions to share with your staff about an instructor application.
 They must complete a four-step process to be certified as a Tech Goes Home Instructor.